stronk-dev/Tokyo-Night-Linux/README.md

 # Tokyo Night Linux theme

 This collection is aimed to make your Linux environment look like the vscode <a href="https://github.com/enkia/tokyo-night-vscode-theme">Tokyo Night</a> theme.
-This is currently still a WIP, so expect colour  or unthemed applications.
+This is currently still a WIP, so expect colour inconsistencies or unthemed applications.

-Although replacing your icon theme or cursor is not required, this theme goes well with the <a href="https://github.com/numixproject/numix-icon-theme">Numix</a> icon theme.
+Although replacing your icon theme is not required, this theme goes well with the <a href="https://github.com/numixproject/numix-icon-theme">Numix</a> icon theme.

 The GTK theme was made by modifying the <a href="https://www.gnome-look.org/p/1316887">Material Black</a> theme